zeemeng/dots/doc/src/confman.1.md

 CONFMAN_DIR
 :   The directory portion of the canonicalized pathname (as returned by the **realpath** utility) for the **confman** executable.

+CONFMAN_LOG
+:   Path to an executable utility for logging **confman**-related, formatted log messages.
+It can be invoked in user scripts, and takes 2 or more arguments.
+The first argument determines the formatting and standard stream destination of the log message.
+It shall have one of the following values: *info*, *success*, *warning*, *error*, *highlight*.
+The remaining arguments are used as the content of the formatted log message.

 # FILES
 *$CONFMAN_REPO/\<package_name\>/*